Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

-The two-dimensional correlation function is constructed as a function of the azimuthal angle difference ($\Delta \varphi$) and pseudorapidity difference ($\Delta \eta$) between trigger and associated particles (see Refs.~\cite{pubv2pPb,Acharya:2017tfn} and references therein).
+The two-dimensional correlation function is constructed as a function of the azimuthal angle difference ($\Delta \varphi$) and pseudorapidity difference ($\Delta \eta$) between trigger and associated particles (see Refs.~\cite{pubv2pPb,ALICE:2017smo} and references therein).
 Only pairs of particles with the same electric charge are considered to suppress correlations originating from resonance decays.
-In addition, the \pt of trigger particles ($\pt^{\rm trig}$) is taken to be larger than that of associated particles ($\pt^{\rm assoc}$) to avoid double counting of pairs.
-The correlation distribution is corrected for the limited two-particle acceptance and detector inhomogeneities by using the event-mixing technique~\cite{Abelev:2012ola}, and normalized to the total number of trigger particles.
+The \pt of trigger particles ($\pt^{\rm trig}$) is taken to be larger than that of associated particles ($\pt^{\rm assoc}$) to avoid double counting of pairs.
+The correlation distribution is corrected for the limited two-particle acceptance and detector inhomogeneities by using the event-mixing technique~\cite{Abelev:2012ola}, and normalised to the total number of trigger particles.
+Therefore, the correlation function is expressed in terms of the associated yield per trigger particle $Y$ as \begin{linenomath}